Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Photometry

 \section{Photometry}

 We perform global aperture photometry on all host galaxies using the methods outlined in \citet{Blast} for \texttt{Blast}, making slight adjustments to their approach in \texttt{FrankenBlast}.
 We collect images of each host field (if available) from the \textit{Galaxy Evolution Explorer} (GALEX; \citealt{Galex}), Pan-STARRS, DECaLS DR 9, the \textit{Two Micron All-Sky Survey} (2MASS; \citealt{2MASS}), and the \textit{Wide-field Infrared Survey Explorer} (WISE; \citealt{WISE}).
 This totals 17 possible images per object: GALEX FUV and NUV, Pan-STARRS $grizy$, DECaLS $grz$, 2MASS $JHK$, and WISE 1-4.
 In each image, we construct elliptical apertures using the \texttt{Astropy Photutils} package \citep{photutils}, which builds Kron apertures of $>3\sigma$ sources with at least 10 connected pixels (the requirement for a distinct source) from an image segmentation map.
-If the host is not detected in one of the filters, we extract an upper limit by rescaling the aperture measured in a neighboring filter by the full-width half-maximum (FWHM) of the filter with the non-detection. \texttt{Blast} uses this same method to determine all of their aperture sizes.
+If the host is not detected in one of the filters, we extract an upper limit by rescaling the aperture measured in a neighboring filter by the spatial full-width half-maximum (FWHM) of the PSF of the filter with the non-detection. \texttt{Blast} uses this same method to determine all of their aperture sizes.
 Specifically, they \textit{only} measure an aperture in an optical band (typically, $g$-band) and re-scale the rest by the respective FWHM.
 While this method is not perfect for calculating the true aperture size in that image, \citet{Blast} suggest that this generally recovers the outer edges of galaxy light well.
-Our approach, in theory, should give less background noise, and thus higher signal-to-noise ratios (SNR) than the approach \texttt{Blast}, whereas the their method likely captures a higher fraction of true host flux in the non-optical bands.
+Our approach, in theory, should give less background noise, and thus higher signal-to-noise ratios (SNR) than the approach in \texttt{Blast}.